Shijie Tang

 About

 I recently graduated from Carnegie Mellon University in May 2026 with an M.S. in Computational Biology, where I worked with Prof. Carl Kingsford and Prof. Wei Wu.
-I am now a Software Engineer at Google.
+I will join Google as a Software Engineer in July 2026.

-Before joining Google full-time, I was a Software Engineering Intern at Google, where I built an AI-powered accessibility validation system using Gemini and achieved >0.95 recall.
-My research background includes controllable mRNA sequence design, shortcut learning mitigation, protein design, and cancer genomics.
+Before joining Google full-time, I was a Software Engineering Intern at Google, where I worked on AI-assisted accessibility tooling.
+My research background includes machine learning methods for language and biological sequence problems.

 I received my B.S. in Bioinformatics from the ZJU-University of Edinburgh Joint Institute in 2024.
-My cancer genomics research at ZJU-Edinburgh resulted in a co-first author publication in Gut.
+During my undergraduate studies, I worked with Prof. Chaochen Wang in his lab on bioinformatics and cancer genomics research, which led to a co-first author publication in Gut.

 News

-- [July 2026] Joined Google as a Software Engineer
+- [July 2026] Joining Google as a Software Engineer

 - [May 2026] Graduated from Carnegie Mellon University with an M.S. in Computational Biology